1 mins read

 "In every city in the world, tunnels can cut the distance and create new passageways.
 I think it is important,”

-If that is not a general definition of what tunnel is, I don't know how you can tunnel.
 So, I asked myself this question - What do experts say about Tunnel road in Bengaluru?
-Since I don't know any experts, I asked Gen AI Gemini the same question and the text I got from Gemini is what you see below.
+Since I don't know any experts, I asked Gen AI Gemini the same question and it spit out a text mindlessly and that is what you see below.

 The proposed Bengaluru tunnel road project, connecting Hebbal to Central Silk Board, is a subject of intense debate among urban planners, environmentalists, and transportation engineers.
 While the Karnataka government promotes it as a "global city" solution, independent experts have raised significant red flags regarding its technical, financial, and environmental viability.